Azure/autorest/docs/openapi/howto/archboard_feedback.md

+## Archboard DPG feedback loop

-IF you went to SDK archboard as a service team, you may have encounter feedback on modification that you have to apply to your Swagger going forward to generate your SDK using [DPG](https://aka.ms/azsdk/dpcodegena).
-This document tries to clarify some common patterns and well known modifications you need to apply to your Swagger.
+If you went to SDK archboard as a service team, you may have encounter feedback on modification that you have to apply to your Swagger going forward to generate your SDK using [DPG](https://aka.ms/azsdk/dpcodegena).
+This document tries to clarify some common patterns and well known modifications you need to apply to your Swagger and/or Readme.

 # Need for more/less SDK package(s)